How to Pick the Best Hay to Feed Goats

 The process of cutting, raking, drying, and then baling hay is important to know so you better understand which questions to ask before purchasing hay for your goats.

-Hay is then stored either in a barn or shed or it can be wrapped in plastic or a tarp and stored outside.
+Hay is then stored either in a barn or shed, or it can be wrapped with special plastic or a tarp and stored outside.
 This will all depend on the weather where you live.
 The key is to keep the hay dry to again ensure the quality of the hay is left intact preserving its nutritional value for your animals.

 goat hay going into the barn